SirZokxyron/UnSafe/README.md

 # UnSafe
-UnSafe is an attempt at a password manager with an non-traditionnal way
+UnSafe is an attempt at a password manager with an non-traditionnal way of managing sensitive data.
+Please don't use it.